awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

    $ pip install --user virtualenv
    ```

-1. Create a virtual environment and give it a name\.
+1. Create a virtual environment and name it\.

    ```
    $ virtualenv ~/cli-ve